ceresisonline/touchup/README.md

 - The script can only be called using sudo
 - The built-in OMZ updater is currenty not working
 - Pacman doesn't show which packages are being updated.
 I highly recomend not using this on Arch.
 - RedHat support will maybe be added in the future.
-For now only Debian, Arch & MacOS based systems are supported.
+For now only Debian, Arch & MacOS are supported.